reneweb/react-native-tensorflow/README.md

   )
 )

-await tfImageRecognition.close() // Necessary in order to release objects on naitve side
+await tfImageRecognition.close() // Necessary in order to release objects on native side
 ```

 ### Direct API